6 Free Alternatives to Windscribe – Safe & Fast VPNs for 2022

 ExpressVPN lives up to its name, consistently winning top honors in our VPN speed tests.
 Like other premium VPNs, it is secured by military grade, AES 256-bit encryption.
 A network of over 3,000 servers worldwide makes this one of the best geoblock breakers on the VPN market.

-You can try ExpressVPN free for 7 days on your mobile device, and the provider offers all new subscribers a “no questions asked” money-back guarantee for 30 days.
+You can try ExpressVPN with its a “no questions asked” money-back guarantee for 30 days.

 Hotspot Shield offers a free version of its service (see below), but its paid version is pretty impressive.
 It includes unlimited bandwidth on up to 5 devices at once, along with the unique Catapult Hydra protocol, which compresses transmissions for maximum speed.